-- 4.11.
+- 4.10.
 Continue to work diligently on protecting the Columbia-Snake River System.
-The Columbia-Snake River System provides abundant, reliable and renewable hydroelectric power, flood control, agriculture irrigation, recreation, wildlife habitat, and the most cost-effective and greenest form of transportation today, river barging.
-Any negative impacts on the Columbia-Snake River System would significantly damage the Pacific Northwest economy and especially the Walla Walla Valley. - 4.12.
+The Columbia-Snake River System provides abundant, reliable, and renewable hydroelectric power, flood control, agriculture irrigation, recreation, wildlife habitat, and the most cost-effective and greenest form of transportation today, river barging.
+Any negative impacts on the Columbia-Snake River System would significantly damage the Pacific Northwest economy and especially the Walla Walla Valley. - 4.11.
+Support additional federal and state funding that enhances fish habitat and migration in the Columbia-Snake River System. - 4.12.
 Retain and expand commercial air service in Walla Walla.
-Work with the commercial air travel coalition to ensure optimal commercial air service. - 4.13.
+Work with the commercial air travel coalition to ensure optimal commercial air service.

+- 4.13.
 US Highway 12 Four Laning Phase 7 Continue to coordinate with WSDOT and the US Highway 12 Coalition on the construction of Phase 7 of US Highway 12.
-Estimated Total Project Cost \$165M and completion estimated Fall 2023. - 4.14.
+Estimated Total Project Cost \$165M and completion estimated Spring 2023. - 4.14.
 US Highway 12 Four Laning Phase 8 - Continue to coordinate with WSDOT and the US Highway 12 Coalition on the design, environmental, and right-of-way acquisitions of Phase 8 of US Highway 12.
 Estimated cost \$34M. - 4.15.
 US Highway 12 Four Laning Phase 8 Secure State and/or Federal funding for Phase 8 of US Highway 12.
 Estimated Total Project Cost \$202M. - 4.16.
-Continue to work with WSDOT, City of Walla Walla, and County of Walla Walla on the US Highway 12 at the Clinton Intersection @ US Highway 12.
-Estimated cost \$30-40M. - 4.17.
+Continue to work with WSDOT, City of Walla Walla, and County of Walla Walla on the US Highway 12 at the Clinton/Wilbur Intersections.
+Estimated cost \$40-50M. - 4.17.
 Continue to participate and partner in the funding of the Mill Creek Channel Rehabilitation Project. - 4.18.
 Secure funding for the infrastructure improvements to all Port's Industrial/Business Parks. - 4.19.
-Support local agencies in securing funding for infrastructure improvements. - 4.20.
+Support local agencies in securing funding for their infrastructure improvements. - 4.20.
 Support local educational institutions' educational programs and facility development.
 Educational attainment is critical to developing a strong labor force that can innovate and generate new economic opportunities locally and attract employers to the region.
 An educated labor force can sustain living wage jobs, generate returns for businesses, and contribute to a resilient community. - 4.21.
-Manage the Economic Development Sales Tax Fund with the County to encourage new job creation opportunities and private capital investment and support legislation that expands and/or continues the program. - 4.22.
-Continue to participate and work with the local government jurisdictions and Walla Walla Valley Metropolitan Planning Organization (MPO) and Regional Transportation Planning Organization (RTPO).
+Manage the Economic Development Sales Tax Fund with the County to encourage new job creation opportunities, private capital investment, and support legislation that expands and/or continues the program. - 4.22.
+Continue to participate and work with the local government jurisdictions and Walla Walla Valley Metropolitan Planning Organization (MPO) and Regional Transportation Planning Organization (RTPO). - 4.23.

-- 4.23.
 Work with our economic partners in securing funds for the "Regional Signage Program". - 4.24.
-Continue to work with the City of Walla Walla, Walla Walla Community College, and Washington State Department of Commerce on re-establishing an Innovation Partnership Zone (IPZ) project in Walla Walla. - 4.25.
-Continue discussion involving a partnership/development with Walla Walla University on creating an Innovation and Incubator Campus (ICC) adjacent to the university in the City of College Place. - 4.26.
-Consider opportunities to acquire business park locations in the City of College Place, City of Prescott, Touchet, and Lowden, if supported and feasible. - 4.27.
-Retain and promote rail infrastructure investments in Walla Walla County. - 4.28.
-Continue to support the development of "renewable energy projects" in Walla Walla County. - 4.29.
-Support Fort Walla Walla Museum's effort in securing funds for the Museums Services and Facilities Enhancement Project. - 4.30.
-Work on securing funding for the Warehouse District Concept (Dell Ave neighborhood). - 4.31.
-Support remediation, land use planning, and redevelopment of the Tausick Way landfill site. - 4.32.
-Support additional parking improvements in downtown districts located in incorporated cities in Walla Walla County, if initiated and supported by the local city jurisdiction. - 4.33.
-Support Walla Walla Community College on its capital projects to construct a new S.T.E.M. (science, technology, engineering, and math) and other buildings on the WWCC campus.
+Continue discussion involving a partnership/development with Walla Walla University on creating an Innovation and Incubator Campus (ICC) adjacent to the university in the City of College Place. - 4.25.
+Consider opportunities to acquire business park locations in the City of College Place, City of Prescott, Touchet, and Lowden, if supported and feasible. - 4.26.
+Retain and promote rail infrastructure investments in Walla Walla County. - 4.27.
+Continue to support the development of "renewable energy projects" in Walla Walla County. - 4.28.
+Support Fort Walla Walla Museum's effort in securing funds for the Museums Services and Facilities Enhancement Project. - 4.29.
+Work on securing funding for the Warehouse District Concept (Dell Ave neighborhood). - 4.30.
+Support remediation, land use planning, and redevelopment of the Tausick Way landfill site. - 4.31.
+Support additional parking improvements in downtown districts located in incorporated cities in Walla Walla County, if initiated and supported by the local city jurisdiction. - 4.32.
+Support Walla Walla Community College on its capital projects and buildings that support workforce development at the WWCC campus.